-During fiscal 2023, the Company repurchased and extinguished \$9.1 million of its Notes, net of \$0.1 million unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$7.2 million.
+During the fourth quarter of fiscal 2023, the Company repurchased and extinguished \$9.1 million of its Notes, net of \$0.1 million unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$7.2 million.

-During the first three six months of fiscal 2024, the Company repurchased and extinguished \$2.0 million \$3.5 million of its Notes, net of \$24.1 \$40.1 thousand unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$1.54 million, \$2.9 million.
-In accordance with ASC 470, the Company recognized the \$0.4 million \$0.6 million gain on extinguishment as a component of interest expense in the Company's Consolidated Statements of Operations.
+During the first six nine months of fiscal 2024, the Company repurchased and extinguished \$3.5 million \$8.25 million of its Notes, net of \$40.1 \$88.1 thousand unamortized debt issuance costs related to the extinguished debt, on the open market for a reacquisition price of \$2.9 million \$7.0 million.
+For the three and nine months ended December 31, 2023, the Company recognized a \$0.6 million and \$1.2 million gain on extinguishment, respectively.
+In accordance with ASC 470, the Company recognized the \$0.6 million gain on extinguishment as a component of interest expense in the Company's Consolidated Statements of Operations.

-The indenture governing the Notes contains certain covenants that, among other things, limit the Company's ability and the ability of its restricted subsidiaries to (i) incur additional indebtedness or issue certain disqualified stock and preferred stock; (ii) pay dividends or distributions or redeem or purchase capital stock; (iii) prepay subordinated debt or make certain investments;

-(iv) transfer and sell assets; (v) create or permit to exist liens; (vi) enter into agreements that restrict dividends, loans and other distributions from their subsidiaries; (vii) engage in a merger, consolidation or sell, transfer or otherwise dispose of all or substantially all of their assets; and (viii) engage in transactions with affiliates.
+The indenture governing the Notes contains certain covenants that, among other things, limit the Company's ability and the ability of its restricted subsidiaries to (i) incur additional indebtedness or issue certain disqualified stock and preferred stock; (ii) pay dividends or distributions or redeem or purchase capital stock; (iii) prepay subordinated debt or make certain investments; (iv) transfer and sell assets; (v) create or permit to exist liens; (vi) enter into agreements that restrict dividends, loans and other distributions from their subsidiaries; (vii) engage in a merger, consolidation or sell, transfer or otherwise dispose of all or substantially all of their assets; and (viii) engage in transactions with affiliates.
 However, these covenants are subject to a number of important detailed qualifications and exceptions.

 The Company continues to believe stock repurchases are a viable component of the Company's long-term financial strategy and an excellent use of excess cash when the opportunity arises.
 However, our revolving credit facility and the Notes limit share repurchases to up to 50% of consolidated adjusted net income for the period commencing January 1, 2019.
-As of June 30, 2023 September 30, 2023, subject to further approval from our Board of Directors, we could repurchase approximately \$34.0 \$42.0 million of shares under the terms of our debt facilities.
+As of September 30, 2023 December 31, 2023, subject to further approval from our Board of Directors, we could repurchase approximately \$42.0 \$33.2 million of shares under the terms of our debt facilities.
 Additional share repurchases can be made subject to compliance with, among other things, applicable restricted payment covenants under the revolving credit facility and the Notes.